JurgenVanGorp/Step2-Upgrading-Python-on-a-Raspberry-Pi/README.md

 sudo apt upgrade -y
 ```

-... and if you are the suspicious type:
+... and if you are of the suspicious type:

 ```
 sudo reboot